 Wilt Chamberlain, years before his early death, claimed 20,000 sexual partners; Dire Straits, in 1985, sang “Money for nothin’ and chicks are free;” Donald Trump brags, “When you’re a star, they let you.”
 The cartoon strip “Arlo and Janis” a few years ago did a series with the parents of a teenage daughter just starting to date.
 The father said to the mother, “Remember when we were dating and I told you, ‘Men are not all alike.’
 Well, I lied.”

 I suspect every Homo sapiens male past puberty has done things he should apologize for.
 For most of us most of the time, it is failure to object, or speak up, or defend in the face of the stupid, juvenile, misguided humor like, say, Senator Franken (to take one easy example of stupid, juvenile, misguided humor) with no idea of the damaging effects for the women (or girls) involved.
-Rarely do we descend to the level of a Harvey Weinstein or Roy Morrison (or some other name that might come to mind?).
+Rarely do we descend to the level of a Harvey Weinstein or Roy Moore (or some other name that might come to mind?).

 Generally we mostly avoid behaviors or actions that our male-dominated cultures classify as criminal.
 However, it takes a lot for us to define it as criminal.
 The laws are more about protecting the property rights of a man than the human rights of a woman.
 The guilt, shame, and responsibility are not shared equally; when we speak of the “casting couch” or “sleeping her way to the top,” the intent is to denigrate the woman, not the man nor the system, proof she didn’t have what it takes to succeed legitimately.